bithsnake/spin-master/README.md

 Adjust the initial balance amount by adjusting the property **balanceInit** on the **GlobalState**  class

 **code, hand sprite-texture, soundfx's, music** made by Kimmo Savilampi (me)

+**PS**: The repo folder accidentally exists in another level of the project folder, but for now i do not want to "flatten" the folder stucture, otherwise i will loose the commit history in the overview